StuBITtv/VertretungsBoy/README.md

 For the second parameter it expects the discord bot authentication token.

 If your setup is correct, you should now see on discord that the bot is online.
-Just type ">>" in a chat, where the bot is allowed to answer, to see if its works.
+Just type ">>" in a chat, where the bot is allowed to answer, to see if it works.